-Secursat: the guidelines for the design of a Security Operation center
+The guidelines for the design of a Security Operation Center

-The approach to follow in the design of a SOC conceived as a hub of technological governance
+The approach to be followed in the design of a thoughtful SOC as a hub of technological governance

 Intelligent security according to Secursat, in this phase, implies more than the adoption of new technologies, the revamping of systems in the field or the search for new products, a radical change of direction in the management of security processes by rethinking the Security Operation Center as key place in systems management.
-The SOC must therefore be designed to be agile, resilient and capable of continually changing.
-Not a rigid structure based on control but a place for dynamic management of security and safety events and technical and operational reports.
+The SOC must therefore be designed to be agile, resilient and capable of changing continually.
+Not a rigid structure based on control but a place for dynamic management of security and safety events, together with technical and operational reports.

-The objective is therefore to design an "ARC" that can be certified in accordance with the legislation, where necessary, leaving the traditional concept of generic alarm management by special security guards, to instead design a strategic SOC where, through technical, security and analysis it is possible to monitor and manage, on the one hand, technological and operational reports and activities related to the IT infrastructure (network, systems and applications) and on the other hand events and security and safety information to guarantee the protection of sites, assets and of company people or customers.
+The aim is therefore to design an "ARC" that can be certified in compliance with the legislation, where necessary, leaving the traditional concept of a generic alarm management carried out by special security guards, to instead, designing a strategic SOC where, through technical, security and analysis it is possible to monitor and manage, on one hand, technological and operational reports and activities related to the IT infrastructure (network, systems and applications) and on the other hand events and security and safety information to guarantee the protection of sites, assets and people of the company or customers.

-According to this approach, the SOC becomes not only the place to monitor events and situations in real-time, but also a data and information collection center useful for preventing risk evolution scenarios, studying systems automation models, providing answers to optimize the resources and implement the effectiveness of activities.
-Adopting a different security management model through SOC can help small and large organizations to mitigate risks, automate routine activities through human + machine models but also to reduce costs traditionally associated with extra activities, reviewing the role of security in 'business organization.
+Concerning this approach, the SOC becomes not only the place to monitor events and situations in real-time, but also a data and information collection center useful to prevent risk evolution scenarios, studying systems automation models, providing answers to optimize the resources and implement the effectiveness of activities.
+Adopting a different model of security management through SOC can help small and large organizations to mitigate risks, automate routine activities through human + machine models but also to reduce costs traditionally associated with extra activities, reviewing the role of security in 'business organization.

-Second phase.
-Another, no less important aspect concerns the SOC's ability to guarantee business continuity in the management of activities as well as backup and disaster recovery, all activities that proved to be strategic especially during the pandemic where the SOC, in our case, has become the place. to continue to ensure the operational continuity of our customers remotely.
-Our team, in parallel with the infrastructural and platform choices, contributes to rethinking the network infrastructure and connection models, based on cloud-based solutions and looking at international security standards, as well as including evaluations relating to protection of servers and hardware equipment necessary to ensure the proper functioning of the SOC and also the security of the information processed.
+Our team, in parallel with the infrastructural and platform choices, contributes to rethinking the network infrastructure and connection models, based on cloud-based solutions and looking at international security standards, as well as including evaluations relating to protection of servers and hardware devices necessary to ensure the proper functioning of the SOC and also the security of the information processed.